-There are 5 faculty in this division.
-In addition, the division interacts closely with a Pediatric neuromuscular specialist and the Powell Gene Therapy center in the care and study of various neuromuscular diseases.
+This division interacts closely with a Pediatric neuromuscular specialist and the Powell Gene Therapy center in the care and study of various neuromuscular diseases.
 Residents will learn the clinical approach to patients with neuromuscular problems, review EMG and biopsy results and other results with a view to correct diagnosis, and learn the basics of pharmacological and non-pharmacological therapy as it applies to neuromuscular disease.
 Neuromuscular faculty have subspecialty clinics every day of the week in addition to weekly Muscular Dystrophy clinics that see both pediatric and adult patients.
 In addition the EMG lab studies patients every day of the week with over 1200 studies per year at Shands in addition to EMG lab at the VA.
 Residents will also learn the basics of nerve conduction and EMG, and the anatomy underlying these studies.
 Strong basic science groups support the clinical effort and residents can have a chance to interact with some of these labs with a view to enhance their interests and understanding and pursue research in a variety of diseases such as muscular dystrophies, ALS, and Charcot Marie Tooth disease.

-There are 4 faculty in this group.
 UF Neurology has been known for long for its innovative discoveries of brain behavior relationships and this strong investigative initiative still motivates this group.
 Residents evaluate patients with neurobehavioral disorders in the Memory and Cognitive Disorders Clinics, Traumatic Brain Injury Clinic, and on rare occasion in consultation on the wards.
 They are supervised by attending faculty from neurology.
 Patients with the full spectrum of dementing diseases, traumatic brain injury, encephalopathies, plus patients with focal neurobehavioral syndromes such as aphasia, alexia, agnosia, or apraxia, are discussed in detail.
 Research opportunities abound.

-There are 7 faculty in this division.
 Residents interact with different faculty members who have special interests in Parkinson’s disease, tremor, dystonias, chorea, atypical Parkinsonisms, myoclonus, Tourette syndrome and ataxias.
 There are specialty clinics for each type of movement disorder, and clinics occur at a unique patient-centric facility which includes neurology, neurosurgery, psychiatry, neuropsychology, physical therapy, occupational therapy, and speech therapy.
 During this selective residents will learn how to identify the different types of hypo- and hyper-kinetic movement disorders.
 Residents will be familiar with the most common movement disorders (such as Parkinson’s disease, Essential Tremor and dystonia) and also have the opportunity to see rare movement disorders (such as neuroacanthocytosis, Lubag disease, spinocerebellar ataxias, dystonia-myoclonus syndrome, etc).
 Residents will also learn the rudiments basics of surgical treatment of movement disorders and will participate in the microelectrode intra-operative mapping and programming for DBS patients.
 Many basic science labs interact with the Movement Disorder group including cell biology labs, research MRI labs and motor physiology labs.

 Three months are spent on the pediatric neurology service.
 During this time, residents will maintain their continuity clinics (1/2 day per week), but will be excused from all other obligations on the adult service to devote themselves to pediatric neurology.
 They will admit and follow patients on the child neurology service, attend pediatric neurology clinics (general pediatric neurology, epilepsy, developmental/behavioral), and attend pediatric neurology conferences.